Miqbal2587/FinalProj/README.md

 6/6: Accomplished so far
 Fixed bug - the ball now bounces off the walls with reduced speed
+UPDATE: Added user input power

-Things to add for tonight: slider or other mechanism to adjust power, add basic obstacles If there is time, work on updating course to be semi random
+1) Hover over the slider named Power and mouse scroll over it to adjust power Things to add for tonight: add basic obstacles
+If there is time, work on updating course to be semi random